Bigstool/back-to-edge-legacy/README.md

    setup.exe --uninstall --system-level --verbose-logging -- force-uninstall
    ```

+4. In the File Explorer, go to `C:\Program Files (x86)\Microsoft` and delete the `Edge` folder.

+   **Important!** Not following this step may cause 0x800f0922 errors when attempting to install Windows update KB5003173 as described in [#1](https://github.com/Bigstool/back-to-edge-legacy/issues/1).

 Now you should have your Edge uninstalled from your PC.

 ### Restore Edge Legacy